MathPel/Mathieu-Pellen/content/authors/admin/_index.md

   url: https://uni-freiburg.de

 # Short bio (displayed in user profile at end of posts)
-bio: My research is focus on high-energy physics.
+bio: I am a theoretical physicist working on high-energy physics.

 # Interests to show in About widget
 interests:
+- Phenomenology of high-energy physics
+- Theoretical calculations
 - Particle physics
-- Theoretical calculations

 # Education to show in About widget
 education: